Today was hard.

 “And be sure of this: I am with you always, even to the end of the age.”

 This is the truth.
 He is with us!
 Til the very end!

 In our fear of the unknown future, in our pressing weariness, in the mundane of the daily quarantine life, Christ is with us.

-When we can’t understand what is happening in the world, we can trust that he is the ultimate authority (and one day all things will bow to him.)
-When we feel without purpose, lost in the haze of this wierd time, we can remember our charge to make disciples of all nations (even the “nations” within our own home.)
-When we are afraid, we can get still and listen and seek with the deepest part of our soul– and we can trust that he is with us, even now, during a pandemic.
+When we can’t understand what is happening in the world, we can trust that Jesus is the ultimate authority (and one day all things will bow to him.)
+When we feel without purpose, lost in the haze of this weird time, we can remember our charge to make disciples of all nations (even the “nations” within our own home.)
+When we are afraid, we can get still and listen and seek Him with all of our soul– and we can trust that He is with us, even now, during a pandemic.